What should you do if WMI Provider Host is not working correctly?

 Make sure your data is safe

 One of the best programs on the market today is DiskInternals Partition Recovery.
-Three recovery wizards are integrated into the program at once - Partition Recovery Wizard, NTFS Recovery Wizard, and FAT Recovery Wizard.
+The recovery wizard are integrated into the program to make restore prcess easily.
 This program will help you recover data on most known external and internal data storages, such as HDD, SSD, flash drive, external hard drive, memory cards, IDE disk, SATA disk, SCSI disk, etc. For successful data recovery, you just need to download a trial version of DiskInternals Partition Recovery from the official website and try out all the program features in practice.

 After downloading, open the program.
 The recovery wizard will start automatically and will guide you through all the steps.
 Next, you need to select the scan mode for the system directory.
 This includes Fast scanning (Uneraser), a shallow directory scan tool that can help you find deleted files quickly without deep file system analysis.
 Full scanning (Full recovery) will help to find, at most, all deleted data by deep scanning the system directory, but it will take you more time.
 Reader mode to open a damaged system drive or if the external storage medium has been migrated from Mac OS or Linux.